viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 In this case, the root `docs/` folder will usually not contain any files, and each inner folder will have docs for a given language.

-Each locale folder has its own navigation structure (more about this in the next section) which might or might not be the same.
-Even though it's not a requirement for them to match, it's interesting to keep the same file structure and names, so when switching languages the redirect will land in the right page instead of a not found page.
+Each locale folder has its own navigation structure (more about this in the next section), which might or might not be the same.
+Even though it's not a requirement for them to match, it's interesting to keep the same file structure and names, so when switching languages, the redirect will land in the right page instead of a not found page.

 ### Versioning enabled

-When `enable_versions` is true, a version folder will be created (as first level if `enable_locales` is disabled, and inside the locales folders if enabled).
+When `enable_versions` is true, a version folder will be created (as the first level if `enable_locales` is disabled, and inside the locales folders if enabled).

 The docs structure don't change, only the `public/` files.
 For example, for the following `docs/` structure